der-gabe/snapplicator/README.md

 ## Dependencies

 Please note that you need Python 3, `btrfs` and `snapper` to use this script.
-It has not other dependencies.
+It has no other dependencies.

 ## Getting started